heroiclabs/nakama/install/docker/README.md

 ## Build and deploy the Docker image

+#### You can use the makefile to build, tag and release Docker images.
+The following is the manual way of doing achieving the same result.

 1. To build the image locally.
 Setup a local copy of the codebase.
 Run the following command (in the same directory as this README):

    If you have updated the version number in the `Dockerfile` also update it in the command below: